-A third and final consideration.
-Unlike in Stages 1 and 2, today the most up-to-date and used ICTs are not those made available by schools, but rather those that students and already many teachers use daily, devices they carry in their pockets, bags or rucksacks.
+Today the most up-to-date and used ICTs are not those made available by schools, but rather those that students and already many teachers use daily, devices they carry in their pockets, bags or rucksacks.
 In this radical change of scenario, with technology pervading daily life, it would be unjustifiable for school to miss out on the "mobile revolution" too (Norris and Soloway, 2012).